mattbruton/Design_Patterns/README.md

 ## About

 This repo is simply a place for me to keep all the work and notes I come up with while diving into design patterns.
+It's a big work in progress and if you happen to catch something that is incorrect, please feel free to contact me so I can make improvements!

 ## Contents